RobertDober/lab42_diff/README.md

 ## LICENSE

 Copyright 2017 Robert Dober &lt;robert.dober@gmail.com>

 Copyright 2012 Platformatech

-As imposed by the original license APACHE 2.
-See file LICENSE for details
+As imposed by the original license,  APACHE 2.
+See file LICENSE for details.